SuboptimalEng/cpp-tutorials/README.md

 Aside from me, the type of person who will find these tutorials most useful is someone who who has completed 2+ years of undergraduate study in computer science.
 You won't see me make a tutorial like "How to write a for-loop in C++" because I don't find that interesting.
-(Unless of course, there are some very obscure ways to do it in C++, which might be fun to learn and explain.)
+(Unless of course, there are some very obscure or interesting ways to do that in C++, which sounds fun to learn and explain.)

 ## Why am I learning C++?